 Hawke’s Bay – apostrophe or no apostrophe?
 James Cook, who came up with this name in 1769, first recorded it as ‘Hawke’s Bay’.
 A day later he used ‘Hawkes Bay’, and the official map of the voyage uses the latter form.
 In those days spelling and punctuation were often inconsistent.
 Despite the fact that apostrophes are discouraged in place names, Hawke’s Bay became the official name for the region because this form was used in early statutes and official documents.
 Even so, many people spell the name without an apostrophe.

 Further complicating matters, the bay itself is called Hawke Bay, following conventional naming practice.

 Hawke’s Bay society is laden with contrasts.
 The vineyard owners, gourmet food producers, traditional farming families and remnants of a Central Hawke’s Bay gentry contrast sharply with the bulk of the population, who earn, on average, less than the national median income.
 There is significant poverty in some communities, particularly in the Wairoa district.

 Hawke’s Bay is a long tract of land, bound by mountain ranges to the west and north, coast to the east, and the similar landscape of Wairarapa to the south.
 The Hawke’s Bay Regional Council covers the Wairoa, Hastings and Central Hawke’s Bay districts, and Napier city.
-The area from Woodville, near the mouth of the Manawatū Gorge, to Norsewood is now officially part of the Tararua district.
+The area from Woodville, near the Manawatū Gorge, to Norsewood is now officially part of the Tararua district.
 However, it has strong historical links with the rest of the region and is commonly seen as southern Hawke’s Bay.